sybersie/sybersie/README.md

-- 👋 Hi, I’m @sybersie
+- 👋 Hi, I’m @sybersie.
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in cybersecurity.
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning HTML.
 - 💞️ I’m looking to collaborate on HTML & Jest.
-- 📫 How to reach me @ https://www.linkedin.com/in/sybersie/
+- 📫 How to reach me @ https://www.linkedin.com/in/sybersie/.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have a twin brother.